Total Triage

 - You do not need a login to access this service, and it is available to all patients registered at the surgery.

-- If you are booked an appointment following your accurx patient triage, we will not be able to help you with any other issues that you bring up during this appointment, as sufficient time has not be allocated for us to do this.
+- If you are booked an appointment following your online consultation form, we will not be able to help you with any other issues that you bring up during this appointment, as sufficient time has not be allocated for us to do this.

-- If you require support when the surgery is closed, you can still access NHS self-help advice regarding your condition via accurx patient triage.
+- If you require support when the surgery is closed, you can still access NHS self-help advice regarding your condition here.

 - If you have an urgent medical problem and you’re not sure what to do, please call 111 or visit 111.nhs.uk.